In June, I was delighted to be part of an evening discussing Mental Health in the music and creative industries.

 Attendees talked of the ‘commercial success’ selling of sadness or anger over happier themes and the pressure this placed on an artist to re-produce projects that resonated with audiences in this way.

-The fickleness and fragility of a career in the creative industry, the unpredictable flow of cash accompanied by the trappings of fame (drugs / adoring fans / inauthentic relationships / time away from home) often provide a perfect breading ground for poor mental health – and the archetypal rock-star going into rehab or killing themselves is now a sad cliche, perhaps as a result.
+We also considered the fickleness and fragility of a career in the creative industry, how the unpredictable ebb and flow of cash accompanied by the trappings of fame (drugs / adoring fans / inauthentic relationships / time away from home) often provides a perfect breading ground for poor mental health – perhaps resulting in time off for ‘exhaustion’, going into rehab or even suicidal ideation.

 I was delighted to see so many people there talking with honesty and vulnerability about this subject.
 As this kind of event demonstrates, this subject is growing in prevalence and importance.
 The more we can talk, without shame, about the issues that face us as individuals or the groups we identify with, the quicker we can chip away at the stigma and other barriers that prevent us from getting the help and support we need.